abbew25/Measuring_bulkflows/README.md

 The additional code `BF_MVEpeery_MLEnusser.cpp` calculates the MVE described in Peery et al (2018) and the MLE method described in Nusser (2014).

+This repository will also soon have a PDF file showing various plots and results from applying the bulk flow estimators to mock data, in support of my upcoming paper to be submitted for publication.

 ## Updates
 Some bug fixes have been made that caused the code to generate biased results for irregular survey geometries.
 This has been updated now.